-With three locations, one on Queen and University, one at King and University and the other on Yonge Street, IQ Office Suites are the perfect spaces for startups.
+With three locations, one on Queen and University, one at King and University and the other on Yonge Street, iQ Offices are the perfect spaces for startups.
 Their well appointed coworking spaces include private offices, hot desks, conference rooms, lounge areas and reception.

 Fold is a coworking space specifically geared for architects and designers.
 The custom built desks allow for a large personal work space, and they have their very own sample and resource library, laser printer, mixed use spaces and heated floors.